Tim-TechArt/Maya-VAT-Exporter/README.md

 # Maya-VAT-Exporter
 *Exports Vertex Animation Texture from Maya*

-Developed for Maya 2023 using PyMEL for interacting with Maya, Pillow for writing data to DDS
+Developed for Maya 2023 using PyMEL to interact with Maya, Pillow for writing data to DDS

 ## Key Features